Connect with others who understand.

 Graves’ Disease Treatment

-Graves’ disease can be treated with antithyroid medications, radioiodine therapy, or surgery called thyroidectomy to remove the thyroid gland.
+Graves’ disease can be managed with treatments that aim to balance thyroid function.
+Your treatment plan may include antithyroid medications, radioiodine therapy, or thyroidectomy (surgery to remove the thyroid gland).
 It’s possible that treating hyperthyroidism due to Graves’ disease may worsen some myasthenia gravis symptoms.
-However, eye- and vision-related symptoms in people with both myasthenia gravis and Graves’ disease usually improve after treatment for Graves’ disease.
+However, treating Graves’ disease usually improves eye- and vision-related symptoms in people with both conditions.

 2. Hashimoto’s Thyroiditis

 Hashimoto’s thyroiditis (also called Hashimoto’s disease) is another type of autoimmune thyroid disease that can occur in people with myasthenia gravis.
 People with Hashimoto’s thyroiditis have hypothyroidism.
 Low thyroid hormone levels are caused by antibodies that attack healthy thyroid tissue (also known as antithyroid antibodies).
-When antibodies attack your thyroid, it results in damaging inflammation that prevents your thyroid from making enough thyroid hormones.
+This results in inflammation that damages the gland and may interfere with thyroid function and hormone production.

 Common symptoms of Hashimoto’s thyroiditis include: